ejpsoil/soildata-assimilation-guidance/docs/tools/virtuoso.md

 ## Load SKOS RDF to virtuoso

 We're using a docker compose orchestration to deploy virtuoso and skosmos locally.
-Copy the [compose file](../../docker/virtuoso-skosmos/docker-compose.yml) into an empty folder.
-Navigate to the folder with a shell and run
+Copy the contents of the [virtuoso folder](https://github.com/ejpsoil/soildata-assimilation-guidance/blob/main/docker/virtuoso-skosmos) into an empty folder.
+Navigate to the folder with command line and run:

 ```
 docker compose up
 ```

+Load RDF data into Virtuoso ...

 ## Setup Skosmos

+The file [config-docker.ttl](https://github.com/ejpsoil/soildata-assimilation-guidance/blob/main/docker/virtuoso-skosmos/config-docker.ttl) contains the configuration of SKOSMOS.
+You have to indicate which elements to select from the triple store.

 ## Extending an existing codelist